Mental Health Worksheets: A Clinical Guide for Therapists

 Anxiety: structured prompts as data-collection, not debate

 Anxiety is the presentation where these tools earn their reputation honestly, both as helpful and as overused.
-They help when they make implicit avoidance visible: a thought record that surfaces a feared catastrophe, a worry hierarchy that names the situations being avoided, an exposure ladder that breaks an inaccessible behaviour into ten approachable steps.
+They help when they make implicit avoidance visible: a thought record that surfaces a feared catastrophe, a worry hierarchy that names the situations being avoided, an exposure ladder that breaks an inaccessible behavior into ten approachable steps.
 They falter when the client has already cognitively defended against their own anxiety and the page becomes another room they can think their way out of.

 For panic, the most useful tools map physiological cues rather than cognitive content: what shifted in the body, when, for how long.
 Cognitive content is downstream of the physiological cascade in panic, and prompts that lead with cognition can reinforce the misattribution.

-For social anxiety, paired safety-behaviour and post-event-processing forms earn their place because the post-event rumination is often the load-bearing maintenance factor.
+For social anxiety, paired safety-behavior and post-event-processing forms earn their place because the post-event rumination is often the load-bearing maintenance factor.
 A blank-page review, in this presentation, can deepen the rumination it is supposed to interrupt.

 ACT-aligned anxiety work generally calls for defusion and values prompts rather than restructuring formats, since the goal is to change the relationship to anxious content, not to debate it.

-Depression: behavioural activation as the workhorse
+Depression: behavioral activation as the workhorse

 Cognitive restructuring earns its place when the depressive content has a clear cognitive footprint: global, stable, internal attributions; identifiable hot thoughts; a willingness to examine evidence.
 It underperforms when the presentation is more anhedonic than ruminative.
 In that case, the work happens in the body and in re-engagement with valued activity, not on the page.

-Values-card sorts and committed-action exercises are useful at the pivot from acute episode to recovery, when behavioural activation has restored some baseline functioning and the question becomes activity in service of what.
+Values-card sorts and committed-action exercises are useful at the pivot from acute episode to recovery, when behavioral activation has restored some baseline functioning and the question becomes activity in service of what.
 This is where ACT and BA overlap productively.

 For complicated grief, perinatal depression, and bereavement-shaped low mood, generic depression handouts often miss the texture entirely.
 The clinical work in those presentations is rarely served by templates that flatten the specificity.